Twitter Mocks Donald Trump For Old Chris Brown, Rihanna Abuse Tweet In Light Of Rob Porter Scandal

 In 2012, three years after Chris Brown was convicted of a felony for the altercation, the lovestruck couple briefly reconciled, much to the ire of the public — Rihanna’s fans especially.
 Many people warned her that if Chris Brown had hit her once, he would do it again.
 Interestingly enough, Donald Trump was one of these people, taking to Twitter to express his concern for Rihanna taking Chris Brown back.

-Once Donald Trump’s tweet was unearthed, it didn’t take long at all for people to point out the contrast between president’s condemnation of Chris Brown, and his support for Rob Porter.
+Once Donald Trump’s tweet was unearthed, it didn’t take long at all for people to point out the contrast between the president’s condemnation of Chris Brown and his support for Rob Porter.
 Previously, Trump gave a statement claiming that Porter was “innocent,” according to The Wrap.

 “He says he’s innocent and I think you have to remember that.”